Interacting with Agents

 By default, if you ask an AI query immediately after interacting in Agent Mode, your query is sent as a **follow-up** to the current conversation.

-In Agent Modality (the default), the conversation view provides a dedicated space for multi-turn interactions.
+* In **Terminal and Agent modes** (the default), the conversation view provides a dedicated space for multi-turn interactions.
 The conversation panel shows which conversation you are in.

 **To follow-up on a previous conversation:**